Skip to main content

 Neighborhood highlights include:

-San Jose neighborhoods such as Willow Glen, Cambrian Park, and Almaden Valley remain highly desirable for buyers seeking to buy a single family house in San Jose with long-term resale value driven by school quality and neighborhood stability.
+San Jose neighborhoods such as Willow Glen, Cambrian Park, and Almaden Valley remain San Jose neighborhoods such as Willow Glen, Cambrian Park, and Almaden Valley have demonstrated long-term resale value correlated with school quality and neighborhood stability. with long-term resale value driven by school quality and neighborhood stability

 • Established central neighborhoods: Offer character and proximity to jobs but often involve smaller lots, older housing stock, and renovation needs.